rohan-vishwakarma/rohan-vishwakarma/README.md

 - **Invoicing Web App** (Laravel, CRM, Invoice Generation, Credit Notes)
   Developed an invoicing web application with modules to manage customer relationships, generate invoices, and issue credit notes.

-- **API for Large Physics Problem Database**
-  Built a robust API for managing and searching through a large physics problem dataset, including automated test generation and AI-based search.

 - **Security and Facility Website Frontend**
   Designed and implemented the frontend of a security and facility management website.